 The American Association for the Surgery of Trauma (AAST) injury scoring scales are the most widely accepted and used system of classifying and categorizing traumatic injuries.
 Injury grade reflects severity, guides management, and aids in prognosis.
-At the time of writing (mid 2016), 32 different injury scores are available.
+Currently (early 2019), 32 different injury scores are available.

 The most commonly used injury scoring grades are for the solid viscera:

 Injury is classified according to either imaging, operative, or pathologic criteria - the highest classification is assigned the final AAST grade 2.
 Grading of spleen, liver, and kidney injuries has been validated, with increasing grades of injury correlating with increasing mortality, operative rate, and hospitalization cost 3.

 - abdominal vascular injury